OpenCTI-Platform/connectors/tanium/README.md

 This connector consumes the OpenCTI stream and interact with Tanium Threat Response to manage Threat Intelligence.

-If you are running this connector withour Docker, you will need pandoc to install the requirements:
+If you are running this connector without Docker, you will need pandoc to install the requirements:

 `$ apt install pandoc`